Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-ampli.md

 ---
-title: React Native Ampli Wrapper
+title: Typescript Ampli Wrapper
-description: Learn how to install and use the Amplitude Data Ampli SDK for the React Native TypeScript and JavaScript runtimes.
+description: The Amplitude Typescript SDK Installation & Quick Start guide.
-icon: material/react
+icon: material/language-typescript
 ---

+!!! note
+    This page covers Browser JavaScript and TypeScript runtimes.
+All (Itly) runtimes are deprecated.
+     If you are still using an (Itly) runtime, see the **[migration guide](#migrating-from-an-itly-runtime)** to ugrade to the newest runtime.
+Docs for the Itly version are available **[here](/data/deprecated-sdks/browser)**.

-Amplitude Data supports tracking analytics events from React Native apps written in JavaScript (ES6 and above) and TypeScript (2.1 and above).
+Amplitude Data supports tracking analytics events from Node.js apps written in JavaScript (ES6 and above) and TypeScript (2.1 and above).
 The generated tracking library is packaged as a CJS module.

 The tracking library exposes a function for every event in your team’s tracking plan.
 The function’s arguments correspond to the event’s properties and are strongly typed to allow for code completion and compile-time checks.

-??? tip "Enable real-time type checking for JavaScript"
-    Because JavaScript isn't a type-safe language, static type checking isn't built in like TypeScript.
-Some common IDEs allow for real-time type checks in JavaScript based on JSDoc.
-     For a better development experience Ampli generates JSDocs for all methods and classes.

-    To enable real-time type checking in VSCode for JavaScript:

-    1. Go to **Preferences > Settings** then search for **checkJs**.
-    2. Select **JS/TS > Implicit Project Config: Check JS**.

-    After it's activated, type errors appear directly in the IDE.

-    Jetbrains provides similar support:

-    1. Go to **Preferences > Editor > Inspections > JavaScript and TypeScript > General**.
-    2. In **Signature mismatch** and **Type mismatch**, set the **Severity** to Warning or Error based on your desired level of strictness.

 ???tip "Linting with Prettier"